JuanBap/JuanBap/README.md

 🏆 **Academic Excellence Award Recipient** (Multiple semesters) with a 4.3/5.0 GPA

-💼 Currently working as an **Administrative Monitor** building automation tools that save hours of work every week
+💼 Currently open for full-time jobs

 🌱 Always learning and exploring the latest in web technologies and AI innovations

+🤖 Prompt engineering and AI tools for improving delivery and quaility

 ---